Q: What is a cochlear implant?

 A: A cochlear implant is an electronic medical device designed to restore the ability to perceive sounds and understand speech by individuals with moderate to profound hearing loss.
 Children and adults who are not sufficiently helped by hearing aids may benefit from cochlear implants.
 Unlike a hearing aid, which delivers amplified sound acoustically, a cochlear implant bypasses damaged hair cells in the cochlea and stimulates the remaining nerve fibers directly through the application of electrical current.
 A cochlear implant is a device for people whose hearing technology needs may be beyond hearing aids.

-A cochlear implant consists of external and internal (surgically implanted) components.
+A: A cochlear implant consists of external and internal (surgically implanted) components.

 The external components include: